Markovian Sliced Wasserstein Distances: Beyond Independent Projections: Additional Experiments

 \subsection{Gradient Flows}

-\textbf{Framework:} We have discussed in detail the framework of gradient flow in Section~\ref{subsec:gradientflow} in the main paper.
+\textbf{Framework.} We have discussed in detail the framework of gradient flow in Section~\ref{subsec:gradientflow} in the main paper.
 Here, we summarize the Euler scheme for solving the gradient flow in Algorithm~\ref{alg:gf}.

-\textbf{Visualization of gradient flows:} We show the visualization of gradient flows from all distances (Table~\ref{tab:gf_main}) in Figure~\ref{fig:gf_appendix1}.
+\textbf{Visualization of gradient flows.} We show the visualization of gradient flows from all distances (Table~\ref{tab:gf_main}) in Figure~\ref{fig:gf_appendix1}.
 Overall, we observe that the quality of the flows is consistent with the quantitative Wasserstein-2 score which is computed using~\cite{flamary2021pot}.
 From the figures, we see that iMSW and viMSW help the flows converge very fast.
 Namely, Wasserstein-2 scores at steps 200 of iMSW and viMSW are much lower than other distances.
 For oMSW, with $L=5,T=2$, it achieves a comparable result to SW, K-SW, and Max-SW while being faster.
-The random walk transition does not work well in rMSW with the concentration parameter $\kappa=50$.